karelbondan/gator-tune-service/README.md

 6. Run `docker attach --detach-keys="ctrl-a" c71bae393fc6`.
 You should see a blank output.
 Press `Enter` afterwards.
 A new set of logs telling the app is now running will be displayed.
 7. Detach from the container using `ctrl + a`.

-You can restart the container anytime and the auth prompt won't ask you again, similar to how if this service is run without Docker.
-Do keep in mind if for whatever reason you need to rebuild the image, you will need to redo the steps above to re-authenticate.
+Do keep in mind if for whatever reason you need to restart or even rebuild the docker image, you will need to redo the steps above to re-authenticate.

 © 2025 Karel Bondan © 2025 Unofficial [private] Fazbear Entertainment Discord Server